umass-compsci-220/umass-compsci-220.github.io/materials/homework/fluent-filters-and-json.md

 const s = b[key]!;
 ```

-This will cause a liter warning - however linting is disabled for this project.
+This will cause a linter warning - however linting is disabled for this project.

 ### Avoiding Code Duplication

 You may notice that the first first five methods do a similar operation.
 They are filtering by if a value at a key is present and meets a specific condition.
-To avoid duplication, you may need to write a general function to filter out objects that are missing a field, other wise filtering by some condition.
-The type `keyof Business` is a union of all they keys of `Business`.
+To avoid duplication, you may need to write a general function to filter out objects that are missing a field, otherwise filtering by some condition.
+The type `keyof Business` is a union of all the keys of `Business`.

 ```ts
 function hasProperty(business: Business, key: keyof Business) {